cwkoss/general-knowledge/machines.md

   - a light is placed in front of the model. based on the spacing of the light to model, you can adjust the height of the shadow on medium.
   - remove the pieces of the medium that have light on them.
 Once no more light can be seen, rotate the turntable and repeat.
   - this cannot accomodate concavities, but rough shapes of many object may be able to be copied.
+- curve cutter
+  - a flexible pair of rails, with a sliding crosspiece guide a powertool to cut a curve.  the rails are suspended from a pair of parallel vertical plates with a series of vertical slots.  the flexible rails are attached to the vertical plates with a series of knobs that can be tightened onto the plates. the tightened knobs act like the specified veritices on a curve in inkscape, they define exactly where certain points are, but the shape of the curve is 'automatically filled in'.
+You just set several key points, and the curve is created by the flexibility of the rail.
+- Qs
+  - How could you create a negative from a positive with a machine?  an 'anti-copy-carver'?